 When wrapped, folded, and tucked around your neck, this scarf is delightfully dizzying!
 It achieves all I hoped for and more.
 No curled edges and two sides that aren’t just both presentable, but whose contrast in pattern and texture actually enliven and complement one another.

 In the spirit of the love and generosity of Valentine’s Day, I knit up my scarf in Jade Sapphire’s unparalleled Zageo 6 Ply Cashmere.
 An elegant yarn for a timeless scarf, it is amazingly soft and toasty warm.
 If only I had the heart to actually give it away! -Laura

 Pictured below is a new version of the Reversible Stripes Scarf using a combination of Jade Sapphire’s Zageo 6 Ply Cashmere and Alchemy’s Kozmos, a wonderfully complex yarn that adds texture and shine.

 I followed the original pattern (below) with one modification: a cast on of 55 stitches, resulting in a more generous finished dimension of 9 inches wide x 92 inches long. -Laura

-- 2 skeins of Jade Sapphire’s Zageo 6 Ply Cashmere for Yarn A
+- Yarn A: 2 skeins of Jade Sapphire’s Zageo 6 Ply Cashmere, 100% Mongolian Cashmere, in the color Pewter.

-- 3 skeins of Jade Sapphire’s Zageo 6 Ply Cashmere for Yarn B, in the color Ivory.
+- Yarn B: 3 skeins of Jade Sapphire’s Zageo 6 Ply Cashmere,100% Mongolian Cashmere, in the color Ivory.